 - Note: Students can join a collaborate session through a U.S. phone number but this is not recommended as it may incur charges, depending on their phone plan.
 Instructors can turn this option off when setting up the session.

 - Use Zoom (250+ students) to deliver large lecture courses that can easily include PowerPoint slides and other media files.

-- Note: Zoom recordings are stored on US servers.
-If you are using the recording feature, please provide instructions to your students on how they can anonymize themselves in order to protect student privacy.
+- Note: Zoom is stored on US servers.
+Please provide instructions to your students on how they can anonymize themselves and disable their video/audio in order to protect student privacy.